-Include both the services that will be covered and those that will not be covered.
+Include both the IT services that will be covered and those that will not be covered.
 The latter is particularly crucial because sometimes you might end up covering services that are clearly not in your role.
 You need to be clear about what you're going to be providing and what the client is responsible for.
 This is essential for preventing any misunderstandings down the road.
 You don't want to be scrambling to fulfill requests that are out of scope, and you don't want the client expecting things that you're not prepared to deliver.

 8. Employee protection

 Your employees are the greatest asset for your MSP.
 You spend a lot of resources to acquire and train them to become the skilled talent they are.
 So protect them in the contract to ensure the client does not engage them privately or even hire them.
-Your staff should only handle those duties defined in the scope of service as per the contract.
+Your staff should only handle those duties defined in the scope of service as per the managed services contract.
 Any roles outside this should be defined as breach of contract and be subjected to penalties.

 9. General clauses

 Capture the general nuances that tighten the nuts and bolts of the relationship.
 In other words don't leave anything to chance.
 For example, what is the official channel of communication, how are issues escalated and to whom?
 Who are the main contacts from both sides?
 Who are the final decision makers?